Can I access my superannuation benefits?

 Ultimately, whether you can be regarded as being unable to meet your family living expenses is a decision for the trustee of your superannuation fund.
 Most superannuation funds have a form and statutory declaration that they will require you to fill in to show your financial circumstances.

 In order to make this decision, your superannuation fund will probably request details of your family income, your assets and your expenses.

 Aged over preservation age

-- have been receiving eligible Commonwealth income support payments (as described above) for a cumulative period of 39 weeks since reaching that age; and
+- have been receiving eligible Commonwealth income support payments (as previously described) for a cumulative period of 39 weeks since reaching that age